 Besides intensity and spectrum, Acropora have the same photoperiod as other species, making them easy to keep alongside other SPS and large polyp stony (LPS) corals.

 In general, about 7-9 hours are recommended for peak settings with a couple of hours for ramp up and down.
 Of course, this will vary with each system, though anything below or above this could cause algae or other problems.

-As with any coral, flow is needed to deliver nutrients to corals while also removing waste and preventing algae and other microorganisms from settling.
+As with any coral, water flow is needed to deliver nutrients to corals while also removing waste and preventing algae and other microorganisms from settling.
 As mentioned before, these corals live on the top of reefs where water flow is naturally high due to wave activity.